Traditional Chinese Architecture 建筑 jiànzhù

 The Forbidden City formed the inner block with its own moat and wall, forming a city within the city and so is doubly protected.
 To provide the very best feng shui, the material dug from the moat was built up to form Jingshan or Coal Hill 景山公园 to the north of the Forbidden City.
 The enclave has four gates; one on each side and a defensive tower at each corner.
 The gates are the 午门 wǔmén (Meridian Gate) on the south (where the calendar was proclaimed and military forces reviewed); 神武门 shénwǔmén (Gate of Military Genius) to the north; 东崋门 dōngmhuáén (Eastern glorious Gate) near the southern end of the east wall and 西崋门 xīhuámén (Western glorious Gate) near the southern end of the west wall.
 The Imperial Forbidden City admirably demonstrates the nesting of courtyards within courtyards on a vast scale.

+During the Qing dynasty the Inner City of Beijing surrounding the Forbidden City was occupied by the Manchu nobility divided into eight districts according to their banner system of clans.
 The Beijing city avenues were 118 feet [36 meters] in width; streets were 59 feet [18 meters] in width and lanes (hutongs) were 30 feet [9 meters] wide.
 The individual districts were continually rebuilt over time which caused them to become meandering and narrow that gives them their characteristic charm.

 Only a few parts of Beijing's original city wall and moat can be seen today, with the inner ring-road now following the line of the old walls which were demolished in the 1950s, but Beijing has greatly expanded beyond the original planned size.
 In the early days of the Peoples Republic much of the traditional housing was replaced by modern blocks of apartments.
 A small proportion of the old-style housing has been formally protected.
 These old 'hutong' districts are now popular with tourists.